DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ### Non-Containerized Workflows

-Non-containerized workflows are very similar for both `containerMode: dind` and `containerMode: kubernetes`.
-The workflows run directly in the Runner container.
+Non-containerized workflows work very similarly in either `containerMode`.
+No workflow $job container is created, and the workflows run directly in the Runner container.
 In effect they are very similar to using the Runner container as a dynamically scaled shell runner.

 !!! note annotate "`Non-Containerized Workflows`"